Skip to main content

 Plus Ultra: Legado was developed by Póntica.

 Plus Ultra: Legado has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its gameplay.
+Most players liked Plus Ultra: Legado for its graphics but disliked it for its story.

 Plus Ultra: Legado is a single player game.